 How to Stop Overthinking in Relationships

-Since we are concerned with all of these possible outcomes, it becomes very difficult to keep your thoughts on the positive side of the spectrum because we don’t want to get our hopes up.
 We want to be prepared for anything that could end up coming our way.
 When panic sets in, our overthinking switches to overdrive and this is when we often struggle to hear any type of logic or rationalization.

 Overthinking in relationships can also be due to an interaction with another individual that went poorly or that you have convinced yourself did not go well even if there is no conclusive proof of that.
-We don’t want to be perceived in a negative way so we over-analyze every angle of the interaction, and obsess over how we can fix it.

 For example, I worked with a client who had a negative exchange with a coach while in college.
 When he was kicked off a sports team, the words the coach used stayed with him for years.
 It impacted how he interacted with other people both at work and at home.
-He analyzed every word thinking that if he did that, he would not be perceived as a negative person (something the coach said to him).

 It wasn’t until we unpacked that incident that happened all those years ago that he was able to see himself differently and stop overthinking in relationships.
 This improved his life and he now continues to have a positive impact on his on colleagues, friends, and his family.

 To begin working through your overthinking and how we can work together, book a free 15-Minute consultation with me.
-Just hit the button below!
+Just hit the button below

 What causes Overthinking in Relationships